haihala/Ragnalla-bot/README.md

 Discord bot for pleb cs team.

-# Must have token.txt in this directory with just your app token in it.
+# Must have app.token text file in this directory with just your app token in it.